 The standard ION cordless on the other hand is more rounded at the sides, getting more towards an oval shape than the rounded rectangle of the Professional.

 It is actually the standard ION that has the larger water tank, at 22 ounces (651ml) compared to the 20 ounces (591 ml) of the Professional.

 It is the professional variant you see in the hands-on images throughout this review.

 Although the design differs slightly for the most part they are identical.
-The variants section lists out the key differences, but I will call them out too as I talk through the use of the unit.
+The FAQ section lists out the key differences, but I will call them out too as I talk through the use of the unit.

 There are essentially 3 key parts to the flosser.
 You have the water tank/reservoir, the main unit, in which the pump and battery sit and then the handle.